rd-coutinho/ReactNative-App/README.md

 The aim of this project was to develop an app with React Native based on Alura course and completing all the challenges proposed and much more.

-The mobile app uses fictitious data about natural food producers so the user can search for the closer ones and purchase to receive at home.
+The mobile app uses fictitious data about natural food producers so the user can search for the closer ones and purchase food to receive at home.

 | :placard: Vitrine.Dev |     |
 | -------------  | --- |